r2devops/hub/jobs/mega_linter/README.md

    behavior, check the [variables section](#variables)
 1. Well done, your job is ready to work ! 😀

+## Behavior

+By default, this job will run MegaLinter on your project and lint all the files.
+The default output defined by the `OUTPUT_FORMAT` variable is `sarif`.
+With this output, you will see the result of the linter in the Test section of the merge request and also have a code review with performed with [CodeClimate](https://codeclimate.com/quality).

+!!! info "TAP report format 🗃️"
+   For changing the output format to TAP, the `OUTPUT_FORMAT` variable should be edited. ⚠️ This format is **DEPRECATED** and is not recommended for use.
 ## Variables

 !!! info